 Note that repeating a course in which a grade of D or higher was earned will not raise the number of earned units once the lower grade has been excluded from calculation.

 Students may not make a third attempt of a course except with prior approval.
-Students must complete a Third Attempt of a Course Petition Form and submit it to the Registrar’s Service Center, Enrollment Services 223, before registering for the course.
+Students must complete a Third Attempt Petition DocuSign Form: Undergraduates & Graduates before registering for the course.
 Grades of W are administrative and are not considered part of the repeated course procedure.
 However, some Departments restrict the number of times a course may be attempted and in these cases, the W grade will count as a completed attempt.
-See: BIOL 221, BIOL 221L, BIOL 222, and BIOL 222L.
+See:

-- Courses taken for credit at Towson University may not be repeated at another institution and transferred back to Towson.
+- Courses taken for credit at TU may not be repeated at another institution and transferred back to TU.

-- Conversely, if a course is transferred to Towson University and subsequently taken at Towson, the transfer credit will be excluded automatically, regardless of the grade earned at Towson.
+- Conversely, if a course is transferred to TU and subsequently taken at TU, the transfer credit will be excluded automatically, regardless of the grade earned at TU.

-- If test credit is granted for a course that is subsequently taken at Towson University, the test credit will be excluded automatically, regardless of the grade earned at Towson.
+- If test credit is granted for a course that is subsequently taken at TU, the test credit will be excluded automatically, regardless of the grade earned at TU.